 A comparison study to evaluate different aspects of cloud data and on premises to conclude which one is the best choice

-A data warehouse also called an enterprise data warehouse is a system which gives reports and data analysis to assist in the ongoing decisions making in the organization.
+A data warehouse also called an enterprise data warehouse, is a system that gives reports and data analysis to assist in the ongoing decisions making in the organization.
 For this reason, it is also considered to be a core component of business intelligence.
-DWs are the best solution for analytics reporting and business intelligence, since transactional databases aren’t much suited to analytical processing.
-Its main function is to offloads analytical processing from transactional databases and provides faster processing speed through the use of data store, which allows the users to have access to any relevant data they search for.
+DWs are the best solution for analytics reporting and business intelligence since transactional databases aren’t suited to analytical processing.
+Its main function is to offload analytical processing from transactional databases and provides faster processing speed through a data store, which allows the users to have access to any relevant data they search for.

-On premises and cloud are the two types of enterprise data warehouses and both are quite prevalent among its users.
-To choose between the two would become easy once we understand their benefits and challenges:-
+On-premises and cloud are the two types of enterprise data warehouses, and both are quite prevalent among their users.
+To choose between the two would become easy once we understand their benefits and challenges: –

 BENEFITS OF ON-PREMISES AND CLOUD DATA WAREHOUSE

-- Complete control over the tech stack; with an on-premise deployment, an organization has complete control over the hardware and software, its use, who will have access to it and where the data gets stored.
-In the event of a breach or failure, an IT team doesn’t have to reply on third party vendors to get the data and system back up and to keep the business running.
+- Complete control over the tech stack; with an on-premise deployment, an organization has complete control over the hardware and software, its use, who will have access to it, and where the data gets stored.
+In a breach or failure, an IT team doesn’t have to rely on third-party vendors to get the data and system back up and keep the business running.

-- Local speed and performance; one of the biggest benefit that you get by using on-premises is to have a really good level of speed when you are looking for a specific data, as information is stored in hardware form and the user can have access to it even if there is no network latency.
+- Local speed and performance; one of the biggest benefits of using on-premises is having a really good level of speed when you are looking for specific data, as information is stored in hardware form.
+The user can have access to it even if there is no network latency.

 CLOUD DATA WAREHOUSE

-- On-demand scalability; within Cloud data warehouse, the problem of limited storage doesn’t come, that’s why data can flow easily as the capacity for its storage is limitless.
+- On-demand scalability; within a Cloud data warehouse, the problem of limited storage doesn’t come; that’s why data can flow easily as the capacity for its storage is limitless.

-- Cost efficiency; by using cloud data warehouse, companies no-longer have to invest in buying physical servers and they are required to pay for only what they need.
+- Cost efficiency; by using cloud data warehouses, companies no longer have to buy physical servers, and they are required to pay for only what they need.

-- Bundled capabilities such as IAM and analytics; cloud data warehouse can leverage other cloud services platforms, e.g., identity and access management services as well as data analytics tools.
+- Bundled capabilities such as IAM and analytics, cloud data warehouses can leverage other cloud services platforms, e.g., identity and access management services and data analytics tools.

-- Security; It has been reported that cloud data posture security is better than the on-premises security, even though the risk are higher in cloud data warehouses, but organisations invest heavily in physical and logical security tools.
+- Security: Cloud data posture security is better than on-premises security; even though the risk is higher in cloud data warehouses, organizations invest heavily in physical and logical security tools.
 They secure their security controls with certifications such as ISO 27001 and SOC 2.

-- System uptime and availability; cloud service providers focuses quite diligently on availability and reliability of their services, therefore a service level of 99.9% availability is seen in cloud services than on-premises.
-Even in the event of failure, cloud environment makes your data available within different time zones and regions.
+- System uptime and availability; cloud service providers focus quite diligently on the availability and reliability of their services.
+Therefore, a service level of 99.9% availability is seen in cloud services than on-premises.
+Even in failure, the cloud environment makes your data available within different time zones and regions.